ExodusSG/rule-examples/README.md

 Add in a line to test commit
 Second time to add a line to commit
 Third time to add a line to commit
+Fourth time to add a line to commit

 Node Rules
 =====